PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

    by the camera could cause it to happen.
 To avoid the camera from moving too much (if you have a budget friendly setup like us), you can use some tape to keep it in place.

 - Make sure the ESP32 Cam power supply is 5 V and at least 2 mA.
-The board is quite power hungry as the ESP never goes to sleep to continue detecting motion.
+The board is quite power hungry as it never goes to sleep to continue detecting motion.

 - Play around with the motion constants (MOTION_THRESHOLD and MIN_PIXEL_CHANGE) to find the best set up that suits your situation!
 The MOTION_THRESHOLD is how much 2 pixels must differ from each other for them to be considered different.
 As a general guideline, you'll want this to be higher for birght environment, as